Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Introduction

 Before we make this more concrete, a reader who is familiar with the algorithmic game theory (AGT) literature might have the following question: ``Why not just consider ordinal algorithms?''
-After all, these algorithms will have the property mentioned above under the assumption of maintaining the underlying ordinal information, and moreover there is quite a lot of work in the AGT literature that focuses on designing algorithms that only use the underlying ordinal information and still provide good guarantees with respect to different objectives in several scenarios (e.g., see \cite{bout15,ansh16,ansh17,goel17,abra18}).
+After all, these algorithms will have the property mentioned above when the underlying ordinal information is maintained, and moreover there is a body of literature that focuses on designing algorithms that only use ordinal information and still provide good guarantees with respect to the underlying cardinal values (e.g., see \cite{bout15,ansh16,ansh17,goel17,abra18}).
 Additionally, and more specifically in the context of fair allocations, there is also a line of work that considers ordinal algorithms \cite{bouv10,brams14,aziz15b,segal17}.
-While this is certainly a reasonable approach, there are a few reasons why this is inadequate: \emph {i)} Constraining algorithms to use only the underlying ordinal information, thus ignoring the cardinal values, might be too restrictive in certain settings.
-In fact, as we will show later, this is indeed the case for the problem of designing fair and efficient algorithms.
-In particular, we show that there are no ordinal algorithms that achieve EF1 and even approximate Pareto optimality.
-Additionally, we also believe that assuming that the agents only have ordinal rankings might be too pessimistic in certain situations.\ \emph{ii)} Even if we ignore the previous concern, there are systems like Spliddit that are used in practice and which explicitly elicit cardinal preferences, and so we believe that our approach will be useful in such settings.
+While this is certainly a reasonable approach, there are a few reasons why this is inadequate: \emph {i)} Constraining algorithms to use only ordinal information might be too restrictive.
+In fact, this is indeed the case here since we show that there are no ordinal algorithms that are EF1 and even approximately PO.
+Additionally, assuming that the agents only have ordinal preferences might be too pessimistic in certain situations.\ \emph{ii)} There are systems like Spliddit that are used in practice and which explicitly elicit cardinal preferences, and so we believe that the approach here will be useful in such settings.